bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 the exact functionals for exchange and correlation are not known.
 There are many choices of XC functional, with different levels of accuracy (see Jacobs ladder).
 However greater accuracy usually comes with more computational cost.
-Section x will outline the available options for XC functionals in CP2K and how to use them.
+The :ref:`ref_xc` section will outline the available options for XC functionals in CP2K and how to use them.

 In Quickstep, a self-consistant (SCF) calculation is performed in order to find the ground